Learn More About the Major Characters and Cast in Netflix’s The Witcher

 Recent Comments

-- Thierafhal on Star Trek: Deep Space Nine Rewatch: “Homefront” 29 mins ago
+- AndyLove on Science Fiction vs. Fantasy: The Choice Is Clear 17 mins ago

+- birgit on Science Fiction vs. Fantasy: The Choice Is Clear 20 mins ago

-- birgit on Reading The Wheel of Time: Rand Makes a Plan and Egwene Finds a Collar in Robert Jordan’s The Shadow Rising (Part 9) 38 mins ago
+- olethros6 on Reading The Wheel of Time: Rand Makes a Plan and Egwene Finds a Collar in Robert Jordan’s The Shadow Rising (Part 9) 21 mins ago

-- Sunspear on “It’s hard for a good man to be king” — Black Panther 53 mins ago

-- JBW on When Highwaymen Go Dull: The Toll-Gate 3 hours ago
+- JanaJansen on Science Fiction vs. Fantasy: The Choice Is Clear 26 mins ago

+- Ways on Non-Spoiler Review of Brandon Sanderson’s Starsight 28 mins ago